 Table 1 from CBI (2014) shows the distribution of lending according to different LTV and LTI ratios.
 The share of lending over an LTV of 80 percent was 44 percent in 2013, while the share of lending with an LTI of over 3.5 was 23 percent.
-In the following where GDP is regressed on a linear and quadratic trend.
-The results reported above refer to the latter but do not change significantly when the alternative measures are used.
+In the following simulations we, therefore, consider how the new mortgage restrictions would change the weighted-average LTV and LTI using this data.
+The weighted-average LTV and LTI

-&lt;sup>29The restrictions do allow for some relief for first time buyers who can avail of LTV ratios up to 90 percent of the purchase price for primary dwellings under 220,000 euro in value.
+&lt;sup>27The restrictions do allow for some relief for first time buyers who can avail of LTV ratios up to 90 percent of the purchase price for primary dwellings under 220,000 euro in value.
 We do not consider this relief in our simulations.

-&lt;sup>30It is important to note these data only pertain to a subset of Irish owned banks.
+&lt;sup>28It is important to note these data only pertain to a subset of Irish owned banks.
 As the newly introduced regulatory limits will affect all retail banks operating in the Irish market, a more relevant data set for considering the impact of the measures on the housing market is maintained by the CSO.
 As Duffy and Hanlon (2014) show, the share of lending with an LTV of over 80 percent in that data set was 60.4 percent in 2012, which is significantly higher than the share from the CBI dataset for 2013.
 Unfortunately, as the share of lending at each LTV and LTI is unavailable from the CSO dataset for 2013, we confine our analysis to the CBI data.
 See Lydon and O'Hanlon (2012) for a discussion of the differences between the two datasets.